gitparth12/python_crash_course/README.md

 ### 2. Classes and Objects

-Python is an object oriented programming language.
+Python is an object oriented language.
 Almost everything in python is an object, with its own attributes and methods, for eg. `str.split()`.

 A class is like a blueprint for an object, which means you can define your own type of object, with custom attributes and methods as you see fit.